 On May 22nd, CAMPO staff convened the MCC inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access, Wake County, JCATS, KARTS and HARTS.
 Human Service agencies and other stakeholders will be invited to participate as a subset of this group in future meetings.
 Monthly meetings were held on June 25th, July 18th, August 23rd and September 19th.
 Over the past five meetings, the MCC has developed its membership, organizational and meeting structures and continues "finetuning" is "Recommended Implementation Strategy Schedule" to put into action the recommendations outlined in the work CHST Plan for the region.
 Three sub-committees-Administration, ADA and Human Services with lead and support agencies, will hold anticipated, monthly work sessions while the full MCC will meet quarterly beginning October 24th.
 (The next and last monthly, full MCC meeting was held September 19th.)
-MCC member agency Wake County and CAMPO staff presented an update on the MCC to the Wake County Board of Commissioners Growth and Sustainability Committee on September 23rd. (postponed from the August meeting.)
-Information on the MCC will be posted on the CAMPO website and the TCC and Executive Board will be updated at the November meetings.
+MCC member agency Wake County and CAMPO staff will present an update on the MCC to the Wake County Board of Commissioners Growth and Sustainability Committee on September 23rd. (postponed from the August meeting.)
+Information on the MCC will be posted on the CAMPO website.
 (Staff Contact: Crystal Odum)